andaze/WebCorporate/content/solution/generic-crm-for-sales/index.en.md

 title: Generic CRM for Sales
 date: 2022-12-27T00:00:00+09:00
 weight: ''
+cardImage: generic.png
 headerImage:
-  imageName: ''
+  imageName: generic.png
   imageTitle: ''
   imageDescription: ''
+subtitle: Manage customer information and representative actions to support data-driven sales activities
-description: "Andaze Ltd.'s solution Generic CRM for Sales is a module to support sales activities by managing customer information and sales representative actions.
+description: Andaze Ltd.'s solution Generic CRM for Sales is a module to support sales activities by managing customer information and sales representative actions.
 Many functions can be developed in low code.
-You can create business applications and automate repetitive tasks by drag-and-drop."
+You can create business applications and automate repetitive tasks by drag-and-drop.
 ---
 # **Generic CRM for Sales (in-house product)**